 Thermoplastic Starch (TPS) Melting Point: Mastering the Processing Window

-For manufacturers in the single-use packaging and agricultural sectors, transitioning to sustainable materials often feels like a compromise between environmental compliance and operational efficiency.
-Understanding the thermal behavior of Thermoplastic Starch (TPS) is essential to bridging this gap.
-By mastering the relationship between melting points, degradation temperatures, and molecular structures, producers can unlock high-performance bioplastics that remain cost-competitive with traditional polyolefins.
+Bridging the gap between environmental compliance and operational efficiency for high-performance sustainable packaging.For manufacturers in single-use packaging and agricultural sectors, transitioning to sustainable materials often feels like a compromise.
+By mastering the relationship between melting points, degradation temperatures, and molecular structures, producers can unlock cost-competitive, high-performance bioplastics.

-The Thermal Window: Tg and Tm
+The Thermal Window: Glass Transition (Tg) and Melting Temperature (Tm)

 Managing the "Thermal Ceiling"